CoryXie/coryxie.github.io/_posts/2015-10-13-TBoot-Trusted-Boot-with-Intel-TXT-Booting-Stage.md

 featured: true
 ---

-# Intel TXT Introduction

 The primary goal of using Intel TXT is to validate that there have been no unauthorized changes to critical parts of the code that provides the secure environment.
 This check is performed each time the environment launches, whether it is a cold boot, warm boot, or exiting one hypervisor and launching a new one.
+This blog entry is the 1st in a series of blogs trying to understand TBoot, and will focus on the inital booting stage.

+# Intel TXT Introduction

-The technology supports both a static chain of trust and a dynamic chain of trust.
+The Intel TXT technology supports both a static chain of trust and a dynamic chain of trust.
 The static chain of trust starts when the platform powers on (or the platform is reset), which resets all PCRs to their default value.
 For server platforms, the first measurement is made by hardware (i.e., the processor) to measure a digitally signed module (called an Authenticated Code Module or ACM) provided by the chipset manufacturer.
 The processor validates the signature and integrity of the signed module before executing it.
 The ACM then measures the first BIOS code module, which can make additional measurements.

 The measurements of the ACM and BIOS code modules are extended to PCR0, which is said to hold the static core root of trust measurement (CRTM) as well as the measurement of the BIOS Trusted Computing Base (TCB).
 The BIOS measures additional components into PCRs as follows: